The Agreement on Internal Trade (AIT)

 Implications for Canadian-Certified Teachers Wanting to Work in BC

-The intent of the AIT is to enable people to practice their professions across
+intent of the AIT is to enable people to practice their professions across Canada

-We issue the Basic Certificate to teachers who do not meet BC’s academic standards
+We issue the Basic Certificate and Trades Certificate to teachers who do not meet

-upgrading to a Professional Certificate at any time.
-To do so, they need to complete coursework
+and upgrading to a Professional Certificate at any time.
+To do so, they need to

-Canadian jurisdictions still need to apply to us for certification.
+other Canadian jurisdictions still need to apply to us for certification.
 We still

-require that all teachers meet our standards for fit and proper person, teaching experience, and language
+require that all teachers meet our standards for fit and proper person and for language

 proficiency before we issue a certificate.

-If you are ready to apply for a BC teaching certificate, please see the Becoming a Teacher section of our website for details about the application process and forms.
+If you are ready to apply for a BC teaching certificate, please create a login in